ricardoaponte/sensiblejs/README.md

 ```
 <script src="sensible.js">
 ```
 Then in your html document create the elements that you need.
-In this example we have a simple form to enter a name and a submit.
+In this example we have a simple form to enter a name, and a submit button.
 ```
 <form>
     <label for="name">Name</>